raevt/active-editor-seasonality/section 1.md

 ```
 Using tsmktim, generate a new month variable:
 ```
-ssc install tsmktim // If you don't have tsmktim yet tsmktim time, start(2001m1) drop month rename time month
+ssc install tsmktim // If tsmktim is not installed tsmktim time, start(2001m1) drop month rename time month